mk-fg/lafs-backup-tool/README.md

-If/when old backup files will be removed from LAFS, `lafs-backup-tool cleanup` command should be used to purge removed entries from deduplication cache ("entry_cache" settings), unless "disable_deduplication" option is used.
+If/when old backup files will be removed from LAFS, `lafs-backup-tool cleanup` command should be used to purge removed entries from deduplication cache ("entry_cache" settings), unless "disable_deduplication" option is used (in which case no such cleanup is necessary).

+`lafs-backup-tool list` command can be used to list finished backups, recorded in "entry_cache" db file along with their URIs.

 CLI reference can be produced by running `lafs-backup-tool --help`.
 For command-specific options, command in question must be specified,